projectRaspberry/wipi/README.md

 ssh pi@10.10.0.12
 ```
 Upon connection use password *raspberry*.
 (Note: it is the default password)

+Now, use the following command to download the shell script for worker node
 ```console
 wget https://raw.githubusercontent.com/sayanadhikari/wipi/automated/deployment/node_deployment.sh
 ```
+The script you just downloaded should be in */home/pi/* with the name *node_deployment.sh*.
+Now run the script to prepare the worker node.
 ```console
 sudo bash ./node_deployment.sh node01
 ```
+At the end of the script execution, the system will automatically reboot.

+Now